Kate Reinmuth

 My work is supported by Knight-Hennessy Scholars and Stanford Impact Labs.

-I graduated from Middlebury College in 2017 with a bachelor's degree in economics and political science and have spent time working outside of academia with organizations like the White House Council of Economic Advisers, the Brookings Institution, and NERA Economic Consulting.
+Before coming to Stanford, I graduated from Middlebury College in 2017 and spent time working outside of academia with organizations like the White House Council of Economic Advisers (Obama Administration), the Brookings Institution (CEPM), and NERA Economic Consulting (Antitrust).

 Photo by Vanessa Coleman